SPARC-FAIR-Codeathon/2025-team-B/README.md

 # SPARC FUSE
+<img src="./assets/logo.png" width="1000"/>

 **SPARC FUSE** is an open-source “format fuse box” for the NIH SPARC ecosystem.

-With a single command—or a single Python call—it converts the 80 + eclectic imaging and time-series formats found in SPARC datasets into one clean, cloud-native Zarr (or .mat / .npz) layout.
-The result: analysis-ready data, instant interoperability with tools like Xarray & Dask, and workflows that leap from your laptop to AWS without rewrites.
+Whether you’re on the command line, in a Python notebook **or on the SPARC Portal itself**, FUSE converts the 80 + eclectic imaging & time-series formats scattered across SPARC datasets into one clean, cloud-native Zarr layout (or `.mat` / `.npz`, if you prefer).

-<img src="./assets/logo.png" width="1000"/>
+* **CLI / Python API** – one call turns raw files into analysis-ready arrays that slot straight into Xarray + Dask, MATLAB, PyTorch, etc.
+* **Browser extension** – adds a “Convert & Download” button to every dataset page so you can grab ready-to-analyze Zarr bundles without leaving your browser.
+~~* **Cloud-first** – outputs stream directly from S3 (via the AWS Registry of Open Data) for zero-copy workflows that scale from your laptop to HPC or Lambda.~~

+Spend your time on the science, not on hunting converters.

 ## 🚀 Quick start